-- The Krewe of Rex parade will start at the intersection of Napoleon Avenue and S. Claiborne Ave.
-(Highway 90) in New Orleans.
+- The Krewe of Rex parade will start at the intersection of Napoleon Avenue and Carondelet St. in New Orleans.

-- The parade will proceed south until St. Charles Avenue, where the krewe will turn east.
+- The parade will proceed south until St. Charles Avenue, where the krewe will turn east (left).

-- The Krewe of Rex will follow St. Charles all the way to Lee Circle, around the circle and back on St. Charles northward to Canal Street.
+- The Krewe of Rex will follow St. Charles all the way to Lee Circle, around the circle and back on St. Charles northward to Canal St.

-- At Canal, the parade will turn southeast follow the road to the intersection of Canal and South Peters Street where the parade will end.
+- At Canal St., the parade will turn southeast (right) and follow the road to the intersection of South Peters Street where the parade will end.

 With his grand traditions, rich and colorful themes, elaborate costumes and hand-painted floats, Rex is the King of Carnival.

 Rex, officially the School of Design, has held more parades than any other organization.
 They are the origin of many Mardi Gras traditions, including the official Carnival colors of purple, green and gold, as well as the collectible doubloon coins (introduced by Rex in 1960).
 The Krewe consists of 600 male riders and parades on the New Orleans Uptown route on Mardi Gras day, immediately after Zulu.